entropyxyz/entropy-core/README.md

 Everytime a change to the chain's interface happens, metadata needs to be pulled.
 You'll need to install Subxt using `cargo install subxt-cli`.
 Then [run a development chain](#getting-started-with-docker) and then invoke [the `./scripts/pull_entropy_metadata.sh` script](./scripts/pull_entropy_metadata.sh).

+## Support

+Need help with something?
+[Head over to the Entropy Community repository for support or to raise a ticket →](https://github.com/entropyxyz/community#support)

 ## Licensing

 For the most part, the code in this repository is licensed under [AGPL-3.0](./LICENSE).